ethioclicks/Java-Web-Development-Tutorials/JavaServlet.md

 * One  thing we notice is the url, it is directly redirected to the confirmation page instead of the register page like the previous out put.
 * Also The input we inserted into our form is not returned to this page.
 This is because the sendRedirect method is not used for that purpose and we are actually calling a new call here.
 That is why using GET doesn't affect the security our program because we are not actually returning data.
 * So sendRedirect can only be used when we want client to initiate completely new Request which does not completely depend on the previous operation.

+## For video tutorial go to [How to redirect request in servlet](https://youtu.be/hzq-DiRIVmM?list=PLfUANuySIYNNkjgCHEFYbcND_ilAmf1it)
 ---
 # 8. How to session in servlet
 A session indicates a period of time that a single user visits a website.
 A session starts when the user requests for the first page.
 And during a session, the user can view as many pages as he wants.
 The session ends if the user hasn’t requested any pages for a given amount of time (timeout).